Roslin Institute: Honours

 In 1996, the institute won international fame when Ian Wilmut, Keith Campbell, and their colleagues created Dolly the sheep, the first mammal to be successfully cloned from an adult cell, at the institute.
 A year later, two other sheep named Polly and Molly were cloned, each of which contained a human gene.

 Roslin has made many other contributions to animal science and biotechnology research, especially in the area of livestock improvement and welfare through the application of quantitative genetics.
 In 2007, a Roslin team developed genetically modified chickens capable of laying eggs containing proteins needed to make cancer-fighting drugs.

-Objectives

-The Roslin Institute aims to enhance the lives of animals and humans through world-class research in animal biology.
-The principal objectives are to: